 I’ve been switching my creative time between the steep curve of learning how to use Adobe Illustrator and the rather smoother curves I’ve been quilting on my Wonky Windows scrap quilt.
 No surprises that the quilt is finished and the AI learning still has a long way to go!

 A few weeks ago you may remember I made a spiral template?
 As the spiral is one of my favourite walking foot quilt designs I decided to take the fiddle out of re-drawing the centre of a spiral each time I come to quilt it by making a reusable template.
 Doh!
 Could I find my spiral template when I needed it?
 No!
 I could not!
 I still haven’t found it… but

-Welcome to Saturday Quilting Bring & Share 🙂 It’s a Bank Holiday weekend here in England, the sun is shining and the mercury is rising.
-There’s time to enjoy the outdoors and play in the sewing room too: bring along your project(s) and share in the conversations initiated by members of our Worldwide Quilting Community.
-Add your thoughts to the conversations by using the comments box at the bottom of this page.
+Welcome to Saturday Quilting Bring & Share 🙂 Bring along your project(s) and share in the inspiration as well as the ups and downs being experienced by other members of our Worldwide Quilting Community.
+Please do share your comments in the box at the end of this page.
 Thank you!